MicrosoftDocs/architecture-center/docs/solution-ideas/articles/predicting-length-of-stay-in-hospitals-content.md

 ![Architecture Diagram](../media/predicting-length-of-stay-in-hospitals.png)
 *Download an [SVG](../media/predicting-length-of-stay-in-hospitals.svg) of this architecture.*

-## Description
+## Deployment

-For post deployment instructions and more details on the technical implementation, please see the instructions [here](https://github.com/Microsoft/r-server-hospital-length-of-stay).
+For deployment instructions and more details on the technical implementation, please see the [Predicting Length of Stay in Hospitals](https://github.com/Microsoft/r-server-hospital-length-of-stay) GitHub repo.

 ## Overview